0x7375646F/Linuwu-Sense/README.md

 - [x] GUI for keyboard rgb controls to make it noob friendly.
 - [x] Module Persistence After Reboot.
 - [ ] Custom Boot Logo Feature Support.
-- [ ] More device support currently only ( PHN16-71 ) is fully supported.
+- [ ] Improve device support (Currently only the PHN16-71 is fully supported).

 ## License
 GNU General Public License v3

 ### 💖 Donations
-Donations are completely optional but show your love for open-source development and motivate me to add more features to this project!
+Donations are completely optional but you can show your love for open-source development and motivate me to add more features to this project!
 USDT (BEP20 - BNB Smart Chain): 0xDA7aa42B9Fc3041F20f4Ec828A70E9bDD54A6822